 Register and answer a few questions about your concern and the symptom checker will signpost you to the most appropriate service for your health care need.

 If Ask A&E suggests you attend the Emergency Department (ED) Minor Injury Unit, please report to the unit which is located just inside the main entrance on Craven Road.
-Please note the minor injury unit is open form 08.00 to midnight.
+Please note the Minor Injury Unit is open from 8am to midnight.
 If you need to attend out of hours, please go to the main ED which is located behind the main hospital entrance.

 Patients with serious health issues needing ED treatment can access the department through the main A&E entrance in Craven Road.
 Social distancing will be in place.